 "The chief attributes of this species are its major role as an important component of forests in much of eastern North America, its warm orange fall color, its highly useful wood, and its sweet sap.
 When the trees are leafless in late winter, their sap rises and descends with the temperature, and people extract it to use in making syrup or sugar, whose maple flavor is one of the unique delights of life.
 Our climate is too warm in winter for commercially worthwhile sap harvest, but the trees grow well here."

 I think that our winters and early springs are not usually cold enough to be optimal for maple sugaring.
-However, I did find an archived article (from 1979)in Mother Earth News (1979) about tapping trees for syrup in the Pacific Northwest.
+However, I did find an archived article in Mother Earth News (1979) about tapping trees for syrup in the Pacific Northwest.